patykmar/freelancer-portal_nette/README.md

 ## TODO

+- upgrade to nette 3.2
+- upgrade PHP to at least 8.2
+- upgrade xDebug to 3.4
 - WorkLogControl - use DI for dependencies
 - Navigation - most probably can be removed from project
 - for section Create missing folders add .gitignore file